 - your superannuation fund and our referral partners, for the purpose of keeping your fund and our referral partners informed of how we are assisting you and identifying further ways to assist you;

 - regulatory bodies, law enforcement bodies and dispute resolution bodies (such as the Financial Ombudsman Service);

 - our agents, service providers, business partners and contractors who provide you with services along with us or who supply services to us (for example to technology providers, data storage providers or marketing companies);

 - other third parties if we are required to do so by law or under some unusual other circumstances which the Privacy Act permits;

 - third parties whom we may refer you to for services that we are not in a position to offer you.

 We will not sell, trade, or rent your personal information to others.
-We will not disclose your personal information to anyone located outside Australia.

 How do we hold and protect your information?